-NOTE:

-This is a CONTROLLED Document.
-Any documents appearing in paper form are not controlled and should be checked against the on-line file version prior to use.

-Notice: This Document hardcopy must be used for reference purpose only.

-The on-line copy is the current version of the document.

 GENERAL

 General Requirements

 This Section covers the flushing, testing and disinfection of water retaining structures; in-plant potable water process piping; and the dechlorination and discharge of chlorinated water.

 The Contractor shall employ qualified specialists to flush, test and sterilize all installed structures and pipe work in such lengths or sections as approved by the Consultant and the Region, and provide all labour, water, chemicals and chemical metering equipment, pumps, gauges, caps, stoppers, air release cocks, backflow preventers, pipe work and any other apparatuses required in order to complete the tests.